janbuecker/dotfiles/README.md

 ### 4. Decrypt secrets

-The de/encryption requires GPG, which should be installed by now
+The de/encryption requires GPG or the unlock key.

 ```bash
 // with yubikey